TAOUBI-123/Fingerprint-sensor-project/README.md

-# 🔐 ESP32 Biometric Sentinel
+# 🔐 ESP32 Biometric Sensor

 A robust IoT security solution built with MicroPython on ESP32.
 This system combines biometric authentication with motion detection, brute-force protection, and secure real-time remote management via MQTT.